 The tenth character identifies the model year.
 For example:

 - 2000 – Y

 The model year identifer starts at 1980 (when VINs were standarized) and started at the letter "A".
 After "Y" in 2000, the model year identifiers went to numbers starting with "1" in 2001.
 The number identifiers stopped at "9" and restarted at "A" in 2010.

-11th Character: Identifies the assembly plant that your Mustang was built at
+The eleventh character identifies the assembly plant where your Mustang was built.

 The twelfth to seventeenth characters belong to the Vehicle Identifier Section (VIS).
 This number is usually a sequential number.
 If your Mustang's VIS is 123456, the next Mustang off the assembly line would be 123457.
 Sometimes the first digit will designate a specific, optional trim line.
 The last five have to be numeric however.

 If you want a simple way to decode your VIN quicky, check out this useful tool.